 We have entered into an agreement to sell \$92.0 million of shares of our common stock to Anthem in a placement exempt from registration under the U.S. Securities Act of 1933, as amended (the "Anthem Placement").
 The price per share sold in the Anthem Placement will be the price per share to the public in this offering.
 The Anthem Placement is conditioned upon the closing of this offering and is expected to close on or up to 30 days after the closing of this offering.
 Accordingly, this offering is not contingent upon the closing of the Anthem Placement and there can be no assurance that the Anthem Placement will be consummated.
 The shares of common stock issued in the Anthem Placement will be subject to a 180-day lock-up agreement in favor of the underwriters substantially similar to the lock-up agreements entered into by our directors, executive officers and existing shareholders.
 Anthem has also agreed with us not to transfer its shares of common stock for three years from the closing date of this offering.
-Based on the midpoint of the price range set forth on the cover of this prospectus, we expect to issue 4,181,818 shares of common stock in the Anthem Placement.
-A \$1.00 increase in the offering price per share from the midpoint of the price range set forth on the cover of this prospectus would decrease the number of shares issued in the Anthem Placement by 181,818 shares of common stock.
-A \$1.00 decrease in the offering price per share from the midpoint of the price range set forth on the cover of this prospectus would increase the number of shares issued in the Anthem Placement by 199,134 shares of common stock.
-Upon consummation of this offering, Anthem's equity interest in Privia will be equal to approximately 4.1% of our common stock on a fully diluted basis.
+We expect to issue 4,000,000 shares of common stock in the Anthem Placement.
+Upon consummation of this offering, Anthem's equity interest in Privia will be equal to approximately 3.9% of our common stock on a fully diluted basis.
 In connection with the Anthem Placement, we intend to enter into a commercial collaboration agreement which would enable our growth in both existing and new markets, including with respect to but not limited to Medicare Advantage products.
-This agr
+This agreement would not limit our ability to work with other payers in a given market.